Grand Duchy of Lithuania and Belarus: Appeal to the German Emperor

 On 24 October 1918, Raman Skirmunt went to Berlin with a mission from the Minsk conservative nobles, leading a delegation of local nobles (Prince Albrecht Antoni Radziwiłł, Stanisław Chrzanowski, Count Jerzy Czapski, Aleksander Lubański) and a representative of merchants and entrepreneurs (Gregor Kaplan), but they failed to obtain an audience with the German Emperor Wilhelm II.
 The German Revolution began in Berlin, abolishing the monarchy and establishing a republic.
 In February 1919, the Germans quickly left the entire territory of Belarus, and were replaced by Bolshevik troops—the Red Army.

-Naming the new state the "Grand Duchy of Lithuania-Belarus" (rather than, for example, the "Kingdom of Lithuania and Belarus") was a direct appeal to the historical tradition of statehood in the Lithuanian-Belarusian lands in the form of the medieval Grand Duchy of Lithuania, Ruthenia, and Samogitia (GDL) and a desire to establish continuity from it.
-The "Krajowcy" appealed to both the state traditions of the GDL and their genealogical and cultural roots in that state.
-A novelty was that the Minsk nobles proposed naming the new state not the "Grand Duchy of Lithuania" (or "Grand Duchy of Lithuania, Ruthenia, and Samogitia"), but the "Grand Duchy of Lithuania-Belarus".
+Naming the new state the "Grand Duchy of Lithuania-Belarus" (rather than, for example, the "Kingdom of Lithuania and Belarus") was a direct appeal to the historical tradition of the medieval Grand Duchy of Lithuania (GDL) and a desire to emphasize establish continuity with it.
+The Krajowcy appealed to both the state traditions of the GDL and their genealogical and cultural roots in that state.
+A novelty was that the Minsk nobles proposed naming the new state not the "Grand Duchy of Lithuania", but the "Grand Duchy of Lithuania-Belarus".
 This indicated their acceptance of the new meaning of geographical and ethnonymic terminology, which had changed in the Northwestern provinces during the Russian Empire under the influence of official Russian ideology and science, where the word "Belarus" began to refer only to the area of settlement of the Slavic-speaking peasantry of the Northwestern Krai, and "Lithuania" only to the Baltic-speaking one.